Judean Civil War: Mass executions in Jerusalem

-Archaeology
+In Pesher Nahum

+Jannaeus' mass execution of his political opponents appears to be reflected in two sectarian texts from Qumran, the Judaean Desert site widely identified with the Essenes: the biblical commentaries Pesher Nahum (4Q169) and Pesher Hosea (4Q167).
+Pesher Nahum interprets Nahum 2:12–13 as a reference to a figure called the "Lion of Wrath" who hangs the "Seekers-after-smooth-things" (דורשי החלקות), a polemical epithet widely taken to denote the Pharisees, as retribution for their appeal to "Demetrius king of Greece," identified with Demetrius III.
+Pesher Hosea offers a related interpretation of Hosea 5:14, identifying "Ephraim" as the Pharisees and "Judah" as the Qumran sect itself.
+In this text, Jannaeus is once again likened to a lion, and his actions against the Pharisees are condemned as "prey actions."
+Both pesharim are commonly viewed as sectarian responses to the Judean civil war and support the portrayal of Jannaeus as a ruler who violently repressed internal opposition.

+Archaeological evidence

 Archaeological excavations at the modern-day Russian Compound in Jerusalem uncovered a sealed water cistern containing the remains of at least 124 people, including men, women, children, and fetuses.
 Many of the skeletons exhibited signs of decapitation and sharp-force trauma, with no evidence of resistance.
 The assemblage was dated to the late second or early first century BCE, within the reign of Alexander Jannaeus.
 The excavators have interpreted the findings as evidence of an organized massacre, possibly carried out by Jannaeus during the civil war against the Pharisees.
 The demographic profile and nature of the trauma suggest deliberate execution of civilians.

-Two sectarian texts from Qumran, the biblical commentaries Pesher Nahum (4Q169) and Pesher Hosea (4Q167), preserve a sectarian memory of the violent conflict between Alexander Jannaeus and his Pharisaic opponents.
-Pesher Nahum offers an interpretation of Nahum 2:12–13, referring to a figure called the "Lion of Wrath" who hangs the "Seekers-after-smooth-things" (דורשי החלקות), a term widely understood to refer to the Pharisees.
-This act is presented as punishment for their appeal to “Demetrius king of Greece,” identified as Demetrius III.
-Pesher Hosea offers a related interpretation of Hosea 5:14, identifying "Ephraim" as the Pharisees and "Judah" as the Qumran sect itself.
-In this text, Jannaeus is once again likened to a lion, and his actions against the Pharisees are condemned as "prey actions."
-Both pesharim (commentaries) are commonly viewed as sectarian responses to the Judean civil war and support the portrayal of Jannaeus as a ruler who violently repressed internal opposition.